nushell/nushell.github.io/book/style_guide.md

 ### Spreading long lines

-- **Always** default to short format unless you are writting scripts.
+- **It's recommended to** default to short format unless you are writting scripts.
-- **Always** default to short format in scripts for lists unless they more than 80 characters long.
+- **It's recommended to** default to short format in scripts for lists unless they more than 80 characters long.
-- **Always** use long format for pipelines more than 80 characters long.
+- **It's recommended to** use long format for pipelines more than 80 characters long.

 ```nushell
 export def "log ERROR_LEVEL_PREFIX" [